veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 Suppose now that the complex (2,2)-matrix {eq}`eq.MJones` is given.
-How can one verify whether this matrix corresponds to a linear polariser or to a wave plate?
+How can one verify whether this matrix corresponds to a linear polarizer or to a wave plate?
 Note that the elements of a Jones matrix are in general complex.

-**1.** **Linear Polariser**.
+**1.** **Linear polarizer**.
-The matrix corresponds to a linear polariser if there is a real vector which remains invariant under ${\cal M}$ and all vectors orthogonal to this vector are mapped to zero.
+The matrix corresponds to a linear polarizer if there is a real vector which remains invariant under ${\cal M}$ and all vectors orthogonal to this vector are mapped to zero.
 In other words, there must be an orthogonal basis of **real** eigenvectors and one of the eigenvalues must be 1 and the other 0.
-Hence, to check that a given matrix corresponds to a linear polariser, one should verify that one eigenvalue is 1 and the other is 0 and furthermore that the eigenvectors are **real** orthogonal vectors.
-It is important to check that the eigenvectors are real because if they are not, they do not correspond to particular linear polarization directions and then the matrix does not correspond to a linear polariser.
+Hence, to check that a given matrix corresponds to a linear polarizer, one should verify that one eigenvalue is 1 and the other is 0 and furthermore that the eigenvectors are **real** orthogonal vectors.
+It is important to check that the eigenvectors are real because if they are not, they do not correspond to particular linear polarization directions and then the matrix does not correspond to a linear polarizer.

 **2.** **Wave plate**.
 To show that the matrix corresponds to a wave plate, there should exist two **real** orthogonal eigenvectors with, in general, complex eigenvalues of modulus 1.
 In fact, one of the eigenvectors corresponds to the ordinary axis with refractive index $n_{o}$, and the other to the extra-ordinary axis with refractive index $n_e$.
 The eigenvalues are then